 Participants will be recruited from QLD, NSW and Vic by advertisements at different healthcare/substance treatment or advice internet sites and in local newspapers.
 In the advertisement, it will be expressed that important goals with the FEP program are to improve the participants own mental health and to increase the likelihood for their relative’s treatment engagement.
 Individuals who are interested in participating will register on a secure website or by calling the Study coordinator and completing a short telephone screening including age, sex, questions about the participant’s relation to the relative, amount of time spent with the relative, whether or not the relative would seek treatment if prompted and whether the relative had sought treatment during the last 6 months.
 To determine the presence of any domestic violence by the relative to the potential participant a short screen will be conducted.
 If potential participants indicate a risk of violence a violence risk assessment will be conducted and referral to support services made.

+Screening for eligibility will be conducted by the study coordinator and post-doctoral researcher – Snowdon.
+She has more than 15 years’ experience as a asocial worker in child protection, mental health and drug and alcohol services with a comprehensive knowledge of community and health support services.
+Potential participants may disclose domestic violence as it is an exclusion criterion and the NSW Health support processes will be followed as detailed in the study protocol (https://www1.health.nsw.gov.au/pds/ActivePDSDocuments/PD2006_084.pdf).
+If participants are excluded from the study, they may be disappointed not to access the program.
+They will be directed to their local General Practitioner for a mental health care plan from where they can access 10 sessions of psychological support.
+If participants show signs during the screening of high levels of distress, for example, crying, expressing fear or immediate risks to themselves or others, the study coordinator will ask for their address and contact the police.
+All study processes will be suspended.
+A CSU HREC incident report will be completed by the study coordinator.

+If participants are distressed during the screening but do not express fear or immediate risk to themselves or others, the study coordinator will ask them to call Lifeline as an immediate response and to contact their local General Practitioner for a mental health care plan from where they can access 10 sessions of psychological support.
+These potential participants will be screened out of the study.

 If eligible to participate in the study potential participants will receive detailed study information including measures, processes, access to counsellors and consent to participate will be sought.